aaronlifenghan/AlphaMWE/README.md

 # news:
+AlphaMWE-Arabic is accepted to present in [RANLP2023](https://ranlp.org/ranlp2023/) Conference: Recent Advances in Natural Language Processing, to be held in Varna, Bulgaria.

 AlphaMWE was presented in MWE-LEX@COLING2020 on December 13th.
 Tereska and Sonia were present together with Lifeng during the Online QA session.
 We thank the co-chairs/orgnizers, and got good feedback from audiences at MWE WS.

 We thank Prof. Agata Savary, Uni. of Tours to link AlphaMWE to the  list of language resources and tools for Polish - CLIP platform http://clip.ipipan.waw.pl/LRT